trek-view/basecamp/_posts/2022-01-14-adding-a-custom-watermark-to-hero-photo-video.md

 For many, action cameras, or even-more-so, smartphones, are more versatile and readily accessible.

-This is why we're going to allow trekkers to upload regular photos taken on GoPro HERO cameras to Explorer.

 For these trekkers, we also wanted to allow them to brand their imagery in the same way as we will do with equirectangular photos (by using a logo in the nadir).
 I've documented how to add a nadir to a 360 equirectangular photo here:

 * [manually (using GIMP)](/blog/adding-a-custom-nadir-to-360-video-photo), and here: